ziqinyeow/Depression-ML-Problem/README.md

 ## Notebook 5 - [Link](./Notebook%201.ipynb) <img src="https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white">

-Technique performed and data are the same as [Notebook 4](./Notebook%204.ipynb).
+The technique performed and data are the same as [Notebook 4](./Notebook%204.ipynb).
 The only difference is dataset is not processed based on self-experienced (eg: Happy -> Happy).
-This notebook more towards emotion classification based on images.
+This notebook is more towards emotion classification based on images.

 ### Models built - Notebook 5